zukunft/zukunft.com/docs/llm/pending.md

 each number of the start page should be a result of a calculation not a value

 if in the component 'table with related columns' all values of the column are in 'percent' the values of this column are formatted with '%', but if one cell is empty, that default format is used.
 Change it, so that all 'percent' values use the '%' format independent from the other values of the table.

+add column 'reasons' with sub column to start page as a second column extensions option so click ... once add the 'reason' column and the next time it will add the minor columns

 ## fill the configuration and quarantine views